Technigo/project-music-releases/README.md

 ### 1. What is this?

-In this assigment (@ Technigo Boot Camp 2019/2020) I was given the task to create a web app that displays new album and single releases on Spotify.
+A music site created with React that displays new album and single releases on Spotify.

 ### 2. What did I do?